lorenzoongithub/nudge4j/README.md

 ## Issues

-The recommended medium to report and track issues is by opening one on Github.
+Report any issue using GitHub and use notifications to track progress on them.

 ## Contributing